Riding Lesson applications now available

 An equestrian drill team is a group of horses and riders performing choreographed maneuvers to music.
 Teams typically perform at rodeos, horse fairs, parades, benefits, and drill team competitions.
 Drill teams are intended to entertain, show sportsmanship, horsemanship, teamwork and dedication.

-Semi private classes (2) $40.00 each or group of (3 or 4) $35.00 each class available.
-Hst included and the use of a helmet & boots.
+$40.00 HST included and the use of a helmet & boots.
 University costs so much, limiting your funds to try new things, this offer is for new students who would love to try lessons but could not afford them without a discount.
 Students will start with the basics and move accordingly to skill level and commitment.
 Join in the fun, great confidence builder and good for the soul!
-Make friends or have fun with your friend already, it is all left up to you!

 Click Below For More Information